Nurses role in advanced secretion clearance

 • Never perform on bare skin or over surgical incisions, below the ribs or over the spine or breasts due to risk of tissue damage

-• Percuss area for up to 5 minutes
+• Percuss area for up to up to 5 minutes.
+You may alternate percussion with vibration (described below)

 Nsg Advanced secretion fig 1